postmates/PMHTTP/README.md

 * Add `HTTPManager.defaultHeaderFields` which defines the default header fields to attach to requests and, like `defaultAuth`, only applies to requests within the current environment.
 * Declare conformance to `Equatable` for `HTTPManagerRequest.HTTPHeaders`.
+* Fix fatal error when using deferred multipart bodies along with `serverRequiresContentLength`.

 #### v4.0.1 (2018-05-17)